-Injury typified by sudden, painful, audible pop noise.
-Patient typically presents with inability to return to activity, joint instability, and rapid development of effusion (haemarthrosis).
+Anterior cruciate ligament injury is typified by a sudden, painful, audible pop noise.
+The patient is typically unable to return to the ongoing sporting activity, and presents with joint instability, and rapid development of an effusion (haemarthrosis).

 Often tender at lateral femoral condyle, lateral tibial plateau, and tibiofemoral joint lines.